0xferit/ITU-Turkish-NLP-Pipeline-Caller/README.md

 `result = caller.call(<tool_name>, <text>, <api_token>)`

-##  Defaults
+##  Defaults (Optional)

-Check DEFAULTS block in the source code if you need to change one of these:
+Check DEFAULTS block in the source code if you need (generally, you don't) to change one of these:

 `api_url = "http://tools.nlp.itu.edu.tr/SimpleApi"`